platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/strapi/add-database.md

 ## 6. Push to the environment

-Commit and push the changes to the Upsun environment:
+Commit and push the changes to the {{% vendor/name %}} environment:

 ```bash
 git commit -am "Add a new service"